bitcoinerlab/web/src/guides/miniscriptVault.md

 1. We derive the public key for the unvaulting wallet using the unvault master node and the specified derivation path.
 The unvaulting wallet is the one that can be used to spend the locked UTXO after the timelock expires.

-2. We replace the placeholders in the Miniscript with the appropriate key expressions for the unvault and emergency keys.
+2. We replace the `@unvaultKey` and `@emergencyKey` placeholders in the `wshExpression` with their appropriate key expressions.
+The `wshExpression` is a structured format that describes the rules and conditions required to spend an output in a transaction.
+This format is called a **Bitcoin descriptor** and is specified in the [Bitcoin Core documentation](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md).

-3. We create a new descriptor object with the updated Miniscript expression.
-A [Bitcoin descriptor](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md) is a method for describing the rules and conditions required to spend an output in a transaction.
-The `@bitcoinerlab/descriptors` library enables parsing and creating Bitcoin Descriptors, including those using Miniscript.
+3. We create a new descriptor object with the updated expression.

-The descriptor above describes a Witness Script Hash (WSH) output.
+**Tip:** The descriptor above describes a Witness Script Hash (WSH) output.
 WSH outputs in Bitcoin transactions allow the use of arbitrary scripts, in contrast to standard transaction types.
 This flexibility enables complex spending conditions and advanced use cases such as multi-signature transactions and timelocked transactions.
 Descriptors with `wsh` top-level expressions can enclose `miniscript` expressions that are then converted to Bitcoin Scripts, as described in the [Bitcoin core repository](https://github.com/bitcoin/bitcoin/blob/master/doc/descriptors.md#reference).

 The `wsh` descriptor used in this guide will look something like this:
 `wsh(andor(pk([7ab7a6e7/69420'/1'/0']tpubDD3MSqHCE9VUvUALHFUTr7y5Fuvp8S1Qu4CTiDiD6tBtjk6pjJHqc71LnJb4xHszoHFcGut4erbHFockGfuNYAtzGucWZvRTgHY3RVGtv38/0/0),after(2425654),pk(0316d4e17fe531498b8de6ef9d1f261e5face40d4110e3a25b2df6c340ac601744)))`, where:
-`[7ab7a6e7/69420'/1'/0']tpubDD3MSqHCE9VUvUALHFUTr7y5Fuvp8S1Qu4CTiDiD6tBtjk6pjJHqc71LnJb4xHszoHFcGut4erbHFockGfuNYAtzGucWZvRTgHY3RVGtv38/0/0` is a BIP32 key expression (the one used for the unvault) and, `0316d4e17fe531498b8de6ef9d1f261e5face40d4110e3a25b2df6c340ac601744` is a bare public key (the one used as an emergency exit).
+`[7ab7a6e7/69420'/1'/0']tpubDD3MSqHCE9VUvUALHFUTr7y5Fuvp8S1Qu4CTiDiD6tBtjk6pjJHqc71LnJb4xHszoHFcGut4erbHFockGfuNYAtzGucWZvRTgHY3RVGtv38/0/0` is a BIP32 key expression (the one used for the unvault) and, `0316d4e17fe531498b8de6ef9d1f261e5face40d4110e3a25b2df6c340ac601744` is a bare public key expression (the one used as an emergency exit).

-If a descriptor has multiple spending paths, the user must set which is the one that has to be used.
+The last part to explain from the code block above is that when a descriptor has multiple spending paths, the user needs to set which one to use.
 To do so, an array of the available `signersPubKeys` must be passed to the descriptor.
-The corresponding unlocking script (the script witness, in this case) will be computed from this information.
+The corresponding unlocking script (the script witness, in this case) will be computed later from this information when finalizing the transaction.
 Note that in order to test different configurations, you can set `EMERGENCY_RECOVERY` variable to `true` or `false` back and forth.

 ## Funding the TimeLocked Vault